cerfedino/VMWiz/README.md

 Also makes sense to put this into `.bashrc` on the VM.

 To see the possible commands of `vw`, run `vw --help`.

+# Proxmox
+To update to a new OS version:
+- ssh onto `cm-lee.sos.ethz.ch`
+- `cd /srv/cnfs/cloudinit`
+- change `cloudinit-images.toml` to add the new version
+- run `update-cloudinit-images -c cloudinit-images.toml`